Fodor's Expert Review Hollywood Bowl

 For those seeking a quintessential Los Angeles experience, a concert on a summer night at the Bowl, the city's iconic outdoor venue, is unsurpassed.
 The Bowl has presented world-class performers since it opened in 1920.
 The L.A.
 Philharmonic plays here from June to September; its performances and other events draw large crowds.
-Parking is limited near the venue, but there are additional remote parking locations served by shuttles.
-You can bring food and drink to any event, which Angelenos often do, though you can only bring alcohol when the LA Phil, as the orchestra is known, is performing.
+Parking is limited near the venue, but there are additional remote parking locations serviced by shuttles.
+You can bring food and drink to any event, which Angelenos often do, though you can only bring alcohol when the L.A.
+Phil is performing.
 (Bars sell alcohol at all events, and there are dining options.)
 It's wise to bring a jacket even if daytime temperatures have been warm—the Bowl can get quite chilly at night.
-Visitors can sometimes watch the LA Phil practice for free, usually on a weekday; call ahead for times.
+Visitors can sometimes watch the L.A.
+Phil practice for free, usually on a weekday; call ahead for times.